 Yellowstone and Grand Teton National Parks are the focus of this journey, sitting side by side, yet offering such complementary landscapes and opportunities.
 The combination of prolific wildlife, unique geothermal activity, and sheer beauty is simply unmatched.

-Our next day is all about gushing geysers, colorful thermal pools, and bubbling mud pots.
 Next stop, Jackson Hole, where the craggy Tetons cast their shadow.
-From a wonderful lodge in town, we spend days hiking in the Rockefeller Preserve, boating across Jenny Lake, strolling around the Jackson Town Square, and floating a scenic stretch of the Snake River.
+From a wonderful lodge, we spend days hiking in the Rockefeller Preserve, boating across Jenny Lake, strolling around the Jackson Town Square, and floating a scenic stretch of the Snake River.